-(S) Stephen Alpheus Blood attended the Grayville schools and was graduated from Brown's Business College, Jacksonville, Ill.
+- (S) Slephen Alpheus Blood attended the Gravville schools and was graduated from Brown's Business College, Jacksonville.
+Ill.
 He learned the intricacies of the lumber business. even to the manipulation of the big saws in the mill.
-In 1885 he became a partner in the lumber firm of J. M. Blood & This firm became the leaders in the business field of Eros. the community, employing on an average 100 men.
-They sawed from two to three million feet of hardwood lumber yearly and their yards covered an area of about twelve acres.
+In 1885 he became a partner in the lumber firm of J. M. Blood & This firm became the leaders in the business field of the community, employing on an average 100 men.
+They sawed firm two to three million feet of hardwood lumber yearly and their yards covered an area of about twelve acres.
 Through their wholesale department they shipped lumber to all parts of the country.
-Stephen Alpheus (familiarly called Al) in later years took charge of the management of the cleared land in Indiana, living for a time at Posevville.
+Stephen Alpheus (familiarly called Al) in later years took charge of the management of the cleared land in Indiana, living for a time at Poseyville.
 Ind., and Owensville, Ind.
 He built an attractive summer home near the little town of Crawleyville, Ind.
 Returning to Grayville to live, he built a commodious and attractive residence on North Street.
-He was elected President of the First National Bank and served until he resigned.
-He sold his Gravville residence and moved to Mt.
+He was elected President of the First National Bank and he He served until resigned. sold his Gravville residence and moved to Mt.
 Carmel, Ill., in order to be able vel to Crawleyville by rail.
 He built a beautiful brick ice in Mt.
 Carmel where he now lives.
-In 1881 he was married to Mary N. Steele of Grayville. (b.
+In 1881 he was ma. ned to Mary N. Steele of Grayville, (b.
 Oct.
 22, 1863.)
-To this union one child was born:

-(9) Bess Nayle Blood, b.-June 11, 1882.
+To this union one child was born: - (9) Bess Nayle Blood, b.-June 11, 1882.